andyvo190998/react-nodejs-mysql/README.md

+👉 THIS IS 'BLOG APP'
-✌️ BLOG APP TO ALLOW CREATE POSTS, VIEW POSTS, CREAT ACCOUNT, COMMENT, STORE IMAGE AND MUCH MORE In this project I used:
+THIS APP ALLOWS TO CREATE POSTS, VIEW POSTS, CREAT ACCOUNT, COMMENT, STORE IMAGE AND MUCH MORE In this project, I used:
 1. Front-end: ReactJs, SCSS
 2. Back-end: Express, jwt, cookie,...
 3. database: mysql